Did you know that the average price of a used car is more than $13,000?

 Let’s say you want to buy a used car and pay $200 per month for it … you don’t care about the interest rate or the loan length.
 At $207 per month, you could get a $7,000 car with a loan at 36 months.
 You’d end up paying about $7,439 over the life of the loan, or $439 in interest.

 But if you walk into a dealership and say, “I want to pay about $200 a month,” your salesperson isn’t thinking $7,000 over three years.
 He or she is thinking of putting you in a $13,000 car that you’ll pay back over seven years.

 The monthly payment is actually less than that $7,000 car ($203), but you’ll end up paying $1,640 in interest.
 That’s about $1,200 more than the $7,000 car.
 Don’t fall into the monthly payment trap.

 “Sure, you could get a rather inexpensive monthly payment,” David from Money Crashers says, “but if that is stretched out over six years or longer, you’ll be paying more in the long-run.”

 Tip #5: Monitor Your Credit History in the Months Leading Up to Your Financing

-Your credit scores affect many areas of your life, and the terms of your auto loan is one of them.
+Your credit scores affect many areas of your life, and the terms of your auto loan are one of them.